yui-mhcp/image_captioning/README.md

 ### Model weights

 I do not have fine-tuned any model yet, so you can get pretrained weights [in the official project](https://github.com/rmokady/CLIP_prefix_caption) (currently, only the `transformer_weights` is supported).
-The [CLIP](https://openai.com/blog/clip/) encoders are automatically downloaded when executing the example's notebook.
+The [CLIP](https://openai.com/blog/clip/) encoders are automatically downloaded when executing the example's notebook (it requires `pytorch` installed).

 ## Usage and demonstration